resonance/how-heard/README.md

 To fix:
 - Need to import css class for the dropdown from checkout
 - Show marketing sources as "unpublished" initially until another selection is added
+- Better code to only show dropdown at end
 - refresh iframe when discount is added at checkout
 - Heroku logging